WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/DescisionTreeRegression.md

 regressor.fit(X, y)
 ~~~

+## Visualize the dataset

 The problem is that we need to make sure the resolution is higher using the template.
-This is because a Decision Tree is not a continous function but instead a **step wise function**
+This is because a Decision Tree is not a continous function but instead a **step wise function**.

 ~~~ python
 #HIGH RESOLUTION AND SMOOTHER CURVE